 How to Frame and Craft Your Business Plan Mission Statement

-Mission statements come in all shapes and sizes, each reflecting the nature of the company and business plan it represents.
+Mission statements come in all shapes and sizes for business planning, each reflecting the nature of the company it represents.
 Some mission statements begin with definitions of company values; others begin with what the companies do; and others begin with descriptions of the customers the companies plan to serve.

-A good starting point, however, is to use a form like the one shown to assemble key ideas about what you do, who you serve, and how you plan to distinguish your company from your competitors.
+A good starting point, however, is to assemble key ideas about what you do, who you serve, and how you plan to distinguish your company from your competitors.
 Together, these facts link ideas and form a framework for your mission statement.

 After answering basic questions about your business and evaluating how your answers relate to one another, you’re ready to transform your ideas into a mission statement.